Etymology of Military

 Etymology of cleric

-Etymology of cleric. derives from the latin clericus (priest), which is a transliteration of the Greek clericos (priest; κληρικός).
+Etymology of cleric. derives from the latin clericus (priest), from the Greek clericos (priest; κληρικός).

 Cleric